 You can further drill down into each health metric to get a comparative view of the overlay virtual path and the underlay member paths for the same metric.
 This would aid in troubleshooting overlay versus underlay issues.

 Devices

-The Devices section displays details associated with the site's devices and interfaces.
+The Devices tab displays details associated with the site's devices, interfaces, and disk temperature.
 You can also reboot the appliance, reset the appliance configuration or download device logs.